• ECTS

 Read more

-- A3-Know the different levels of organization from the organism to the biosphere and their interactions
+- A3-Understand the different levels of organization of organisms in the biosphere and their interactions

-- B5 - Know the relationships between genotype and phenotype (morpho-anatomy, behavior, interactions) and their evolution
+- B5 - Understand the relationships between genotype and phenotype (morpho-anatomy, behavior, interactions) and their evolution

--B10- Know how to interpret the phenotypes of organisms in evolutionary terms (relations between environments and adaptations)
+-B10- Know how to interpret the phenotypes of organisms in evolutionary terms (relationships between environments and adaptations)

--D2- Knowledge of the major physiological functions and their diversity, in interaction with the biotic or abiotic environment/ D5- Knowledge of the structure/function relationships at different scales of the organism/ D7- Knowledge of the biological mechanisms at the scale of the organism, the cell and the molecules, in an eco-evolutionary context
+-D2- Knowledge of major physiological functions and their diversity, in interaction with the biotic or abiotic environment/ D5- Knowledge of structure/function relationships at different scales of the organism/ D7- Knowledge of biological mechanisms at the organism, cell, and molecular levels, in an eco-evolutionary context

-- I1 to A: scientific and I 5 to 6: information processing
+- I1 to A: scientists and I 5 to 6: information processing

 Read more